Professor-Codephreak/theoryofeverything/README.md

 ---

-## 🚀 Conclusion
+## 🚀 Unified Action Framework

-This expanded Unified Action represents the most complete framework for the Theory of Everything, seamlessly integrating gravity, matter, forces, and quantum corrections.
+Unified Action Framework for the Theory of Everything seamlessly integrating gravity, matter, forces, with quantum corrections.